CellMechLab/nanoindentation/README.md

 1. The Hertz model;
 2. The Oliver-Pharr model, to obtain a point-wise calculation of the Young\'s modulus, namely the elasticity spectra (ES).
 By fitting the ES with a bilayer model, cell's mechanical properties (cortex's modulus and thickness, cell's 'bulk' modulus) can be estimated.
 This method is described in our recent paper: https://doi.org/10.1186/s12951-020-00706-2.

 Right now, the software only supports analysis of data obtained through a spherical indenter.
+For more advanced analyses, we developed a new moduluar GUI that can be found here: https://github.com/CellMechLab/softmech.
+However the project is still lacking documentation.
+For more questions, feel free to email massimo.vassalli@glasgow.ac.uk or g.ciccone.1@research.gla.ac.uk.

 ## Documentation
 A step-by-step guide and video tutorials on how to use the software is avilable in our recent paper: